nonprofit marketing plan template

 Now, incorporating schema markup into your HTML enhances the presentation of your page in SERPs, elevating the visibility of rich snippets featured beneath the page title.

-If you offer a product or service that falls into one of these categories and are willing to do (or pay for) a bit of extra coding, you can significantly enhance the competitiveness of your page result in search.
+Offer a product or service that falls into one of these categories and is willing to do (or pay for) some extra coding.
+You can significantly enhance the competitiveness of your page results in search.

 Structured data is used to provide additional information about the following (not an all-inclusive list):